carousel/php-design-patterns/clasification.md

 * In contrast, an object's type only refers to its interface—the set of requests to which it can respond.
 * An object's interface characterizes the complete set of requests that can be sent to the object
 * A type is a name used to denote a particular interface.
+* An object may have many types, and widely different objects can share a type
 * Don't declare variables to be instances of particular concrete classes
-* An object may have many types, and widely different objects can share a type
 * The run-time association of a request to an object and one of its operations is known as dynamic binding
 * Type vs implementation
 * An object's implementation is defined by its class
 * Of course,there's a close relationship between class and type.
 Because a class defines the operations an object can perform, it also defines the object's type.
-* Reusing concept
+* REUSING CONCEPT
 * Reuse by subclassing (compile type) is often referred to as white-box reuse.
 The term "white-box" refers to visibility
 * Reuse by composition (run time) is called black-box reuse, because no internal details of objects are visible
 * Implementation inheritance problem
 * Inheritance's ability to define families of objects with identical interfaces
 * Object composition == more objects, less class hierarchies
-* Assembling existing components (never quite rich)
+* Assembling existing components (never quite rich set of objects)
 * Inheritance (new object from old ones, $this)
 * Delegation is a way of making composition as powerful for reuse as inheritance (self)
 * Delegation (reference to object)